 We have two choices when we feel anger – we can turn the anger outwards towards others, or turn it inward on ourselves.
 Learning how to civilize these responses is the job of the gall bladder.

-Psycho-energetic attributes of Wood:
+Psycho-energetic attributes of Wood

 The liver meridian is responsible for sending chi to support all the organs and other meridians.
 The liver houses our ethereal soul – the soul that is responsible for our dreams and visions.
 The closest translation is our western concept of a soul.
 It enters our body after birth and at death leaves through the top of the head.
 When our body is unhealthy or uncaring, its nature is to wander like a cloud, leaving us bereft of clarity vision and purpose.
 It resides in our eyes during the day, and rests in the liver at night.
+Great poses for the liver meridian – butterfly and dragonfly poses.

 Learning to manage our anger, as it is inevitable like gas in a bottle of soda, is one of the great gifts of the gall bladder meridian.
 Got something you can’t seem to move on?
-Practice some yoga poses like shoelace or double pigeon.
+Practice yoga poses like shoelace or double pigeon.

 Wood Meridian Points for WanderingYogi Yin for Yang Practice